Talk Money Week

 Everyone has mental health – sometimes good, sometimes not so good and when it comes to finances, they can cause some real anxieties and worries.

 If you're experiencing distressing thoughts and feelings, there is help available at the University, take a look at the support you can access.

-The world has moved online, so why hasn’t your job profiling?
-Check out the Careers Services Blog covers the world of online recruitment and how we can no longer rely on CVs alone.
-Here's Hannah from Creative Quills with her take on how an effective online profile can provide successful results
+Check out the Careers Services Blog which covers the world of online recruitment and how we can no longer rely on CVs alone.

 Also join Steve and Caroline on Episode 7 of the Careers Services Podcast where they discuss the benefits of getting part-time work.
 Yes, money is one of them!
 However there are more that might not be immediately obvious.